 I’m not even terribly impressed with speculative follows on Twitter.
 Anyone is welcome to follow me if they want, but that doesn’t entitle you to be followed back and I notice if you unfollow me a few days later.
 If you absolutely must chase Twitter followers, you can work with me, impress me consistently (if you’re a performer), or exchange views on plays we’ve both seen (if you’re another reviewer), then I might follow you.
 But don’t ask me for anything in return for a Twitter follow or any other kind of endorsement.
 I can’t.
 And if I was considering endorsing you anyway, you’ll only make it harder.

-Chrisontheatre is not afraid to say unpopular things
+Chrisontheatre is not trying to be edgy

 Chrisontheatre is not the place to bash bad plays